rossmacarthur/sheldon/README.md

 ### Git

-Git sources specify a remote Git repository that will be cloned to the **sheldon** root directory.
+Git sources specify a remote Git repository that will be cloned to the Sheldon root directory.
 There are three flavors of Git sources.

 #### `github`

 A GitHub source must set the `github` field and specify the repository.
 This should be the username or organization and the repository name separated by a forward slash.
-Add the following to the **sheldon** config file.
+Add the following to the Sheldon config file.

 ```toml
 [plugins.example]
 github = "owner/repo"
 ```

-Or run **sheldon add** with the `--github` option.
+Or run `add` with the `--github` option.

 ```sh
 sheldon add example --github owner/repo